 Trailer towing puts additional loads on your vehicle's engine, transmission, axle, brakes, tires and suspension.
 For your safety and to maximize vehicle performance, be sure to use the proper equipment while towing.

-Follow these guidelines to ensure safe towing procedure:
+Follow these guidelines to ensure safe towing:

-- Do not tow a trailer until your vehicle has been driven at least 1,000 miles (1,600 km). - Refer to the instructions included with towing accessories for the proper installation and adjustment specifications. - Thoroughly prepare your vehicle for towing.
+- Do not tow a trailer until your vehicle has been driven at least 1,000 miles (1,600 km). - Consult your local motor vehicle laws for towing a trailer. - Refer to the instructions included with towing accessories for the proper installation and adjustment specifications. - Thoroughly prepare your vehicle for towing.
 Refer to Preparing to tow in this chapter. - Stay within your vehicle's load limits. - Use extra caution when driving while trailer towing.
 Refer to Driving while you tow in this chapter. - Service your vehicle more frequently if you tow a trailer.
-Refer to the Special Operating Conditions in your scheduled maintenance guide.
+Refer to Special operating conditions in the Scheduled Maintenance Guide chapter.

-Do not exceed the maximum loads listed on the Certification label.
 For load specification terms found on the label and instructions on calculating your vehicle's load, refer to Vehicle loading - with and without a trailer in this chapter.
 Remember to figure in the tongue load of your loaded trailer when figuring the total weight.

-FWD GCWR (Gross Combined Weight Rating)/Trailer Weights Engine Maximum GCWR - lb (kg) Trailer Weight Range - lb (kg) Maximum frontal area of trailer - ft 2 (m 2) 2.5L 4880 (2214) 1000 (454) 24 (2.2)
+lb (kg) Weight - lb (kg)

+2WD 2.5L 4880 (2214) 1000 (454)

+4WD 2.5L 5040 (2286) 1000 (454)